ArnoAnsems/CatacombGL/README.md

 The CatacombGL.exe (Windows) or CatacombGL.a (Linux) can be run from any location.
 When started, a selection screen with an overview of all the supported games is shown.
 In case the Catacombs Pack was installed via the GOG installer (Windows), the game data will be auto-detected.
 Otherwise, it is possible to manually browse to the folder which contains either the Catacombs Pack or the shareware version.

 # How to build on Linux
-With the following steps, CatacombGL was built on Ubuntu 22.10:
+With the following steps, CatacombGL was built on Ubuntu 24.04 LTS:
 * sudo apt-get update
 * sudo apt-get install build-essential cmake cmake-data
 * sudo add-apt-repository universe